-(2) Amount reported represents two times (three times for Mr. Olson since he was CEO on October 31, 2019) the sum of the named executive officer's (a) then current annual base salary (based on twelve times the highest monthly base salary paid to the named executive officer during the fiscal year ended October 31, 2019) and (b) then current target annual cash incentive award.

-(3) Amount reported represents the value of the automatic acceleration of vesting of unvested stock options.
-All amounts are based on the difference between: (a) the market price of our common stock underlying the unvested stock options as of October 31, 2019, and (b) the exercise price of the stock options.
+- (2) Amount reported represents two times (three times for Mr. Olson since he was CEO on October 31, 2020) the sum of the named executive officer's (a) then current annual base salary and (b) then target annual cash incentive award for fiscal 2020. - (3) Amount reported represents the value of the automatic acceleration of vesting of unvested stock options.
+All amounts are based on the difference between: (a) the market price of our common stock underlying the unvested stock options as of October 30, 2020, the last trading day preceding October 31, 2020, and (b) the exercise price of the stock options.
 Because each of Messrs.
-Olson, Dordell, Hamilton and Rodier and Ms. Peterson met the retirement criteria on October 31, 2019, upon such event any unvested stock options held would continue to vest for four additional years, but such extended vesting is not quantified in the above table, "Voluntary Resignation / Retirement" column.

-- (4) Amount reported represents the value of the future payout of two-thirds of the named executive officer's fiscal 2018 to fiscal 2020 performance share awards (based on two years of the three-year performance period completed as of October 31, 2019) and one-third of the named executive officer's fiscal 2019 to fiscal 2021 performance share awards (based on one year of the three-year performance period completed as of October 31, 2019), assuming that the Compensation & Human Resources Committee approves the payout at financial plan levels of performance. - (5) Amount reported represents the value of the immediate payout of the applicable number of shares of our common stock that the named executive officer would have been entitled to receive as payout for performance share awards for each of the fiscal 2018 to fiscal 2020 performance period and the fiscal 2019 to fiscal 2021 performance period.
-The value is based on: (a) the number of outstanding performance share awards at target as of October 31, 2019, multiplied by (b) the market price of our common stock on October 31, 2019. - (6) Amount reported represents the estimated value of the welfare plan benefits for a three-year period based on our premium levels in effect on October 31, 2019. - (7) Amount reported is based on the assumption that we would incur a \$30,000 one-time cost for outplacement services to be provided for the two-year period. - (8) Amount reported represents the value of (a) one additional year of financial planning services, (b) one additional executive physical, and (c) twelve additional months of automobile lease payments. - (9) Amount reported represents the value of the automatic acceleration of the vesting of unvested restricted stock units and is based on the number of shares of common stock underlying the unvested restricted stock units multiplied by the market price of our common stock as of October 31, 2019.
+Olson, Hamilton and Rodier and Ms. Peterson met the retirement criteria on October 31, 2020, upon such event any unvested stock options held would continue to vest for four additional years, but such extended vesting is not quantified in the above table, "Voluntary Resignation / Retirement" column. - (4) Amount reported represents the value of the future payout of two-thirds of the named executive officer's fiscal 2019 to fiscal 2021 performance share awards (based on two years of the three-year performance period completed as of October 31, 2019) and one-third of the named executive officer's fiscal 2020 to fiscal 2022 performance share awards (based on one year of the three-year performance period completed as of October 31, 2020), assuming that the Compensation & Human Resources Committee approves the payout at financial plan levels of performance. - (5) Amount reported represents the value of the immediate payout of the applicable number of shares of our common stock that the named executive officer would have been entitled to receive as payout for performance share awards for each of the fiscal 2019 to fiscal 2021 performance period and the fiscal 2020 to fiscal 2022 performance period.
+The value is based on: (a) the number of outstanding performance share awards at target as of October 31, 2020, multiplied by (b) the market price of our common stock on October 30, 2020, the last trading day preceding October 31, 2020. - (6) Amount reported represents the estimated value of the welfare plan benefits for a three-year period based on our premium levels in effect on October 31, 2020. - (7) Amount reported is based on the assumption that we would incur a \$30,000 one-time cost for outplacement services to be provided for the two-year period. - (8) Amount reported represents the value of (a) one additional year of financial planning services, (b) one additional executive physical, and (c) twelve additional months of automobile lease payments. - (9) Amount reported represents the value of the automatic acceleration of the vesting of unvested restricted stock units and is based on the number of shares of common stock underlying the unvested restricted stock units multiplied by the market price of our common stock as of October 31, 2020.